 And only with the right training does thinking become a skill.

-We typically like to think of an entrepreneurial mindset as a quality or trait but it isn’t.
+We typically like to think of an entrepreneurial mindset as an inherent quality or trait.

 It’s a learned skill.